learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 ### What are Object-Oriented Design Principles?

 >Design is not the act of following a fixed set of rules, it’s a journey along a branching path wherein earlier choices close off some options and open access to others.
 During design you wander through a maze of requirements where every juncture represents a decision point that has consequences for the future.
-Just as a sculptor has chisels and files, an object-oriented designer has tools—principles and patterns.
+Just as a sculptor has chisels and files, an object-oriented designer has tools &mdash; principles and patterns.
 >
 > -Sandi Metz, *Principles of Object-Oriented Design*

 ### The Single Responsibility Principle and Separation of Concerns

 The single responsibility principle is the idea that classes in object-oriented programming should have one job, one responsibility, and their services (i.e., methods) should be narrowly aligned with that responsibility.
-This principle goes hand in hand with the separation of concerns––the idea that the various responsibilities, or concerns, of a computer program should be separated out into discrete sections.
+This principle goes hand in hand with the separation of concerns &mdash; the idea that the various responsibilities, or concerns, of a computer program should be separated out into discrete sections.

 Let's take the example of an online shopping web application.
 Such an application has a number of jobs to handle: we need to have users that sign in and purchase items, we have the items themselves that we are selling, we likely have a shopping cart as well.
 We could develop an application that takes care of all of these jobs in the following manner: